Have Questions About Los Angeles And California Labor And Employment Laws?

 Employment discrimination is a complex area of law.
 Do not gamble your future by being overwhelmed by employment law.
 Furthermore, do not live in fear of retaliation.
 Our Los Angeles employment law firm can help you escape or correct the toxic environment at your job.
 You have a legal right to fight for the justice and monetary recompense you deserve.
 With our law firm at your side, we can hold your employer responsible and prevent future abuse.

-At The Law Offices of Kesluk, Silverstein & Jacob, we fight for workers because you deserve to feel comfortable and valued at your job.
+At Kesluk, Silverstein, Jacob & Morrison, P.C. we fight for workers because you deserve to feel comfortable and valued at your job.
 Whether you are denied an FMLA claim, passed up for promotion or sexually harassed, we can help.
 If your employers are neglecting their duties and fostering an unsafe environment, then we can help.
 Call us today at (310) 273-3180 or contact us through our online form.